This post contains affiliate links for your convenience. View our full disclosure policy here.

 Asked how he created such amazing pieces, Michelangelo responded, “I simply cut away the stone that hides the masterpiece.”

-When we see each students as a unique masterpiece-in-progress our approach to teaching shifts.
+When we see each student as a unique masterpiece-in-progress our approach to teaching shifts.
 We unlock their genius rather than impose our agenda.

-What lesson have you learned from your students?
+What lesson have you learned from your kindergarten students?

 Leslie Dahl helps children discover the joy of learning.
 His experience spans 45 years, 2 cultures (Canadian and Jamaican), preschool through adult, public, private and home school.
 He is the author of Home School: Why Bother?